SquareGPS/navixy-api/docs/user-api/backend-api/resources/tracking/asset/asset_groups.md

 | name | description        | type   |
 |:-----|:-------------------|:-------|
 | id   | ID of the group.   | int    |

+* The group will be marked as deleted, but its history will remain intact.

 #### Example